Installing PyTorch on Ubuntu: a Guide

 >>>

-Once we are back at our command prompt, we can deactivate the Python virtual environment.
+Once you are back at your command prompt, you can deactivate the Python virtual environment.

 (pytorch-awesome) root@ubuntu1604:~/pytorch_awesome# deactivate